arnbme/nyckelharpa/README.md

 * Keypads: App works with Hubitat keypad drivers, or the user provided Centalitex keypad driver. <b>*However do not mix user and system keypad drivers*</b>
 1. Using Centralitex Keypad driver:<br /><br />
 *Supports Centralite/Xfinity 3400, Centalite 3400-G, Iris V2 and V3, and UEI devices* using a ported version of Mitch Pond's SmartThings Keypad DH, making he keypad function as it did in SmartThings with the SHM Delay App*<br /><br />
+*Pins:<br />
-*Pins: App provided Pin maintenance module with available Panic pins, burnable pins aka maximum use count, restricted date and time, and restricted keypad devices; or Hubitat's Lock Code Manager App Pins*<br /><br />
+Using Nyckelharpa User pin module: Panic pins, burnable pins aka maximum use count, restricted date and time, and restricted keypad devices<br />
+Using Hubitat's Lock Code Manager App Pins: Panic pin by entering case independent text 'panic' any place in field 'Name of this user'*<br /><br />
 *Keys make sounds when tapped*<br /><br />
 *Arming forced message supported*